 The good news, Gartner research found that customers receiving informative and valuable content from suppliers were 2.8x more likely to experience a “high degree of purchase ease”, and 3x more likely to “buy a bigger deal with less regret”.
 The right content really does work!

 However, it’s not all good news.
-Forrester indicates that that a whopping 65% of all content falls into the not irrelevant, unused or underutilized bucket, and that this amounts to the average organization wasting $2.3 million annually.
+Forrester indicates that that a whopping 65% of all content falls into the not relevant, unused or underutilized bucket, and that this amounts to the average organization wasting $2.3 million annually.

 So how do you know what content is worth it?